SIGN IN to access Harper’s Magazine

-It normally takes the first issue of a new subscription six to eight weeks to arrive, and up to twelve weeks outside of the United States.
-If you’ve been waiting longer than that, please fill out our support form or contact customer service at PRScustserv@cdsfulfillment.com or 1-800-444-4653.
+It normally takes six to eight weeks for the first print issue of a new subscription to arrive, and can take up to twelve weeks outside of the United States.
+If you’ve been waiting longer than that, please fill out our support form in the Customer Care area or contact customer service at firstname.lastname@example.org or 1-800-444-4653.

-How do I change my mailing address? (?)
+How do I change my mailing address? (back ?)

 Log in to your subscriber account.
 You’ll need one of: